-Thinking and learning: children are more alike than different hile each person is unique, human bodies are more like each other than different.
-For instance, if a group of people were to start working out with the same goal of losing weight or gaining muscle, then, overall, their workouts are likely to look similar, with small reasonable adjustments made on an individual basis.
+Thinking and learning: children are more alike than different

+While each person is unique, human bodies are more like each other than they are different.
+For instance, if a group of people were to start working out with the same goal of losing weight or gaining muscle, then, overall, their workouts would be likely to look similar, with small reasonable adjustments made on an individual basis.
 Maybe one person needs more repetitions or less weight than another.
 Maybe one person cannot perform certain exercises due to an injury.

 The same goes for learning.
 'Children are more alike than different in terms of how they think and learn' (Willingham, 2009, p.
 147).
-With novel knowledge and skills, instruction from someone who has the desired knowledge or skills, followed by practice recalling the knowledge and applying the skills with feedback and independent practice, is effective.
-Reasonable adjustments may be made on an individual basis.
-One student may need more repetition and practice, more explanations, or simpler combinations of numbers in a mathematics problem than another, for example.
+When learning new skills, instruction from someone with the desired knowledge of skills, followed by practice recalling the knowledge, the opportunity to apply the skills, and frequent feedback is effective.
+For example, one student may need more repetition and practice, more explanations, or simpler combinations of numbers in a mathematics problem than another.
 These adjustments are differentiation, one of the Australian Professional Standards for Teachers (APST): '1.5 Differentiate teaching to meet the specific learning needs of learners across the full range of abilities' (Australian Institute for Teaching and School Leadership, 2017).

-Note that the descriptor in the APST says 'full range of ability' not styles.
-While the varied use of modalities can be effective, for instance considering dual coding, 'Matching the 'preferred' modality of a student doesn't give that student any edge in learning' (Willingham, 2009, p.
+Note that the descriptor in the APST says 'full range of abilities', not styles.
+While the varied use of modalities can be effective, for instance when considering dual coding, 'matching the "preferred"

+modality of a student doesn't give that student any edge in learning' (Willingham, 2009, p.
 156).
-Cognitive Load Theory also suggests students who are novices with a particular concept or skill will learn more through highly structured teaching, such as by reading worked examples and completing minimally different or partially completed questions, and students who are more expert with a particular concept or skill will learn in less structured teaching such as solving novel problems (Kirschner, Sweller & Clark, 2006).
+Cognitive Load Theory also suggests students who are novices with a particular concept or skill will learn more through highly structured teaching, such as by reading worked examples and completing minimally different or partially completed questions, and students who are more expert with a particular concept or skill will learn from less structured teaching such as solving novel problems (Kirschner, Sweller & Clark, 2006).